Singulair’s Mental Health Risks

 What Is Singulair, and Why Is It Controversial?

 Singulair (montelukast) is a prescription medication.
 It was FDA-approved in 1998 to prevent difficulty breathing during exercise and to treat asthma and symptoms of seasonal and year-round allergies.
-The drug is controversial because it’s linked to serious neuropsychiatric effects.
-In extreme cases, the drug was linked to suicidal thoughts.
-Some patients, including children, committed suicide after taking the medication.
+The drug is controversial because it’s linked to serious neuropsychiatric effects and suicidal thoughts.
+Some patients, including children, have died by suicide after taking the medication.

 Doctors may prescribe Singulair to children because it’s available as a cherry-flavored chewable tablet.
 In 2018 alone, about 2.3 million children younger than 17 received a prescription.
-Parents reported several mental health effects after their children took Singulair.
+Some parents reported that their children experienced mental health effects after taking Singulair.

 These reports and the FDA’s review of data led the FDA to add a boxed warning (also called a black box warning) — the agency’s most serious safety-related warning — to Singulair in 2020 for serious neuropsychiatric events.